noord-hollandsarchief/preingest-frontend/README.md

 - Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files
 - Pick the package manager to use when installing dependencies: Yarn

-Next, upgraded Prettier to fix errors in the generated code, and configured `.editorconfig` and Prettier rules.
+Next, upgraded Prettier to fix errors in the generated code and configured `.editorconfig` and Prettier rules, and added `vue.config.js` to set the app's title.

 ### Yarn